 Load and Key translation

-As described above, the Identity Value Types provide an easy to use and robust way of maintaining complete referential integrity in the migrated data.
+As described above, the Identity Value Types provide an easy-to-use and robust way of maintaining complete referential integrity in the migrated data.

-If you are so lucky, that your migration loads by inserting directly in the Target System, and your Target System uses GUID type primary key values that will accept Guid Identity Values from migFx, you are home free.
+If you are so lucky, that your migration loads by inserting directly in the Target System, and your Target System uses GUID type primary key values that will accept Guid Identity Values from Hopp, you are home free.
 The Guid Identity values assigned by migFx can simply go directly into the Target System with no risk of collision on primary key values.

-However, due to the uniqueness of the Identity Values globally within migFx, such a lookup will always be quite simple, with the migFx Identity value on one side and the Target Primary Key Value on the other.
+However, due to the uniqueness of the Identity Values globally within Hopp, such a lookup will always be quite simple, with the migFx Identity value on one side and the Target Primary Key Value on the other.